 Electives will be selected by the student in consultation with an advisor in the Educational Foundations Department.

+Total 18-20 cr.
 Minor in Multi-Cultural Education (18 cr. hrs.)

 The Minor in Multi-Cultural Education is designed to explore cultural influences on learning and schooling.